MormonOpenSource/HJtools/README.md

 * Search filter for agendas and attendance list
 * Authentication for Young men and leaders
 * Assign user to a ward and stake
+* Role permissions to edit and delete depending on user

 ## TODO
 * Update attendance
+* forgot password workflow
-* Role permissions to edit and delete depending on user
+* logout and delete session

 ## How to use this template